Newborn portraiture is a take on portrait photography. Only the subjects are often less than two weeks old.

 Post-Processing Family Photography

-Create a folder on your hard drive that you will remember and use the clients’ name and/or date for the best naming system.
+Create a folder on your hard drive that you will remember.
+Use the clients’ name and/or date for the best naming system.

 No doubt you will take hundreds of images of the newborns to make sure you have a few perfect ones.
 After ten different poses and angles, you could end up with a thousand.

 The best way to edit images into stunning captures is to make sure you get as close as you can with the photograph.
-You can’t fix an angle problem in lightroom.
+You can’t fix an angle problem in Lightroom.

 Newborns are soft and cuddly, so the images should reflect this tone and mood.

-Read here on all the editing tips you need for newborn photography.
+Read here on all the editing tips you need for newborn portraiture.